A White Kitchen: 3 Different Ways

 Creating a Low Contrast Look With White Cabinets

-A low contrast kitchen is simple and relatively seamless.
-There isn’t a huge shift between the colour/depth of the cabinets, countertop and backsplash, creating a modern and clean palette.
+A low contrast kitchen is simple and relatively seamless as there isn’t a huge shift between the colour/depth of the cabinets, countertop and backsplash.

-The above kitchen is super low contrast.
-Notice that there is just a small shift between the soft gray tones of the countertop and backsplash with the warm white cabinets.
+The above kitchen is another low contrast combo.
+Notice the subtle shift between the soft gray tones of the countertop and backsplash with the white cabinets, with the veining in the backsplash and countertop adding a bit of interest.

-While the backsplash in the above kitchen stands slightly off of the countertops, it’s still a passive combo.
+While the backsplash in the above kitchen stands slightly off of the countertops, it’s still a passive, lower contrast combination.

-The perfect example of a low contrast palette.
+The perfect example of a low contrast palette with soft, off-white cabinets.
 The above bathroom is soft and subtle right from top to bottom!

 Key elements of a low contrast white kitchen/bathroom